Skyinhaler20932/Skyinhaler20932/README.md

 # ⚙️ Hi, I'm Youssef

 > Learning every day.
 Building reliable systems.
-Automating what I can.
+Strong focus on automation, control, and Industry 4.0 technologies.

 ---

 ## 🚀 About Me

-I'm a junior DevOps-focused engineer passionate about infrastructure, automation, and system reliability.
+I'm a junior engineer focused on DevOps and Industrial Automation, with a strong interest in control systems, infrastructure automation, and system reliability.

+I aim to bridge the gap between traditional engineering and modern IT by applying automation, cloud technologies, and software-driven solutions within industrial environments.

-Currently growing my skills in cloud technologies, CI/CD, and containerization while building hands-on projects to strengthen my practical experience.
+Currently growing my skills in cloud native technologies, CI/CD, and robotics while building hands-on projects to strengthen my practical experience.
+- 👨🏽‍🏭 Strong interest in Industrial Automation & Industry 4.0
+- 🎛️ Background in Control Systems and Industrial Engineering
 - ⚙️ Strong interest in DevOps & Cloud
 - 🐧 Comfortable working in Linux environments
 - 🔄 Building CI/CD pipelines